elastic/rally-eventdata-track/README.md

 This challenge indexes data into an index that uses an ILM policy.
 After indexing is complete the index is manually rolled over to force it to be a frozen index.

+This challenge requires a license to run as the default ILM policy uses the `searchable_snapshot` action.
+It also requires the snapshot repository to be setup ahead of time in the cluster.

 | Parameter                             | Explanation                                                                                                                 | Type   | Default Value |
 |---------------------------------------|-----------------------------------------------------------------------------------------------------------------------------|--------|---------------|
 | `ilm_policy` | The name of the ILM policy to use. | `str` | `elasticlogs-hot-frozen-ilm-policy` |